Robinson Female Seminary: Course of study

 The course of study was arranged to extend over a period of eight years.
 There was also a course preparatory to admission to college of three years.
 As complete an education could be obtained at the seminary as at almost any other institution of the kind in the U.S. The great majority of the pupils did not complete the course.
 Out of an attendance of from 150 to 200, the number of graduates by 1898 averaged yearly about 10 only.
 But far the larger number of the pupils remained long enough to acquire an adequate education.

 In planning the education of the girls, Cross kept in view three ends: the development of the homemaking spirit and the dignity of domesticity, the cultivation of self-dependence, and the ability to earn an honorable livelihood; and for those who desired it, a thorough preparation for a college course.

 Robinson seminary was the second school in the U.S. to introduce domestic science into its course.
 Its demonstration kitchen furnished a model to be adopted by hundreds of schools.
 Cooking lessons were taught by a graduate of the Boston Cooking School.

 For many years, a post-graduate course in pedagogy and methods of teaching was given to those graduates who desired to teach, and many of New England's teachers gained from that course their first knowledge of the science.

 Closing

 The Robinson Seminary served as the town of Exeter's public school for girls beyond the elementary school level until 1955.
 Boys in those years attended Tuck High School.
 In 1954 the town's school district passed a bond issue to build an addition to Tuck School, creating Exeter High School, which saw the graduation of its first coeducational class in 1956.
-The Robinson Seminary building was destroyed by a fire in 1961, and the site is now occupied by the Lincoln Street Elementary School.
+The Robinson Seminary building was destroyed by a fire in October 1961, and the site is now occupied by the Lincoln Street Elementary School.